tehmaze-labs/lollipop/README.md

 -------

-**Do not use this for production purposes, storing private encryption keys in Python is NOT secure.**

-**Python's garbage collection does NOT guarantee private keys to be removed from memory if they are no longer being used.**
+**Do not use this for production purposes, storing private encryption keys in Python is NOT secure.
+Python's garbage collection process does NOT guarantee private keys to be removed from memory if they are no longer being used.**

 **This daemon is NOT secure.**